nkdAgility/azure-devops-migration-tools/docs/index.md

 **WARNING: This tool is not designed for a novice.
 This tool was developed to support the senarios below, and the edge cases that have been encountered by the 30+ contributers from around the Azure DevOps community.
 You should be comfortable with the TFS/Azure DevOps object model, as well as debugging code in Visual Studio.**
 **Both paied and community support is avilable throug our [recommneded consultants](http://nkdagility.github.io/azure-devops-migration-tools/#support) as well as our contributors and many DevOps consultants around the world.**

-## What can you do with this tool?

-- Migrate Work Items from one Team Project to another Team Project
-- *new v8.3* Sync changes after a migration
-- Merge many Team Projects into a single Team Project
-- Split one Team Project into many Team Projects
-- Assistance in changing Process Templates
-- Bulk edit of Work Items
-- Migration of Test Suits & Test Plans

-## Change Log

-- v8.3 - Support for restarting the migration and syncing at the revision level.
-- v8.2 - Merge Git commit Fixing into Work Item migration (requires repos to be migrated first, can be rerun)
-- v8.0 - Merge of Work Item, Link, & attachent migrators into one.

-## What versions of Azure DevOps & TFS do you support?

-- Work Item Migration Supports all versions of TFS 2013+ and all versions of Azure DevOps
-- Process Template migration only supports XML based Projects

-**NOTE: If you are able to migrate your entire Collection to Azure DevOps Services you should use [Azure DevOps Migration Service](https://www.visualstudio.com/team-services/migrate-tfs-vsts/) from Microsoft.
-If you have a requirement to change Process Template then you will need to do that before you move to Azure DevOps Services.**

 ## Quick Links

  - [Video Overview](https://youtu.be/ZxDktQae10M)